microsoft/unilm/layoutlm/README.md

                               --fp16
 ~~~

+Similarly, you can do evaluation by changing `--do_train` to `--do_eval` and `--do_test`

-Like the sequence labeling task, you can run Bert, RoBERTa, and DistilBERT baseline by modifying the `--model_type` argument.
+Like the sequence labeling task, you can run Bert and RoBERTa baseline by modifying the `--model_type` argument.

 ### Results